Czech nuclear energy ambitions face stiff tests | DW | 09.03.2021

 The Czech nuclear regulator has cleared the way for the construction of new reactor units at the Dukovany nuclear power plant.
-But the government's nuclear plans have few fans, facing opposition from many sides.
+But the government's nuclear plans face opposition from many sides.

 Controversy is rife about whether or not two new reactors should be added to the Dukovany nuclear power plant

-After 12 months of assassment, the Czech SUJB authority issued its permit on Monday.
-The head of SUJB, nuclear physicist Dana Drabova, said there were no facts that would have stood in the way of expanding the Dukovany nuclear power plant, which is located almost 100 kilometers (62 miles) north of the Austrian capital, Vienna, and about 200 kilometers east of the German city of Passau.
+After 12 months of assessment, the Czech SUJB authority issued its permit on Monday.
+The head of SUJB, Dana Drabova, said there were no facts that would have stood in the way of expanding the Dukovany nuclear power plant, which is located almost 100 kilometers (62 miles) north of the Austrian capital, Vienna, and about 200 kilometers east of the German city of Passau.

-According to the government's plans, the first new reactor is to be

-As the contract for the planned two new reactors hasn't been awarded yet, Czech lawmakers opposed to the plan spent a March 3 session of Parliament filibustering to force yet another delay of the third and final reading of "Lex Dukovany," a bill that would pave the way for a tender on a new reactor at the Dukovany nuclear power plant.
+The contract for the planned two new reactors hasn't been awarded yet, after Czech lawmakers forced yet another delay of the third and final reading of "Lex Dukovany," a bill that would pave the way for a tender on a new reactor at the Dukovany nuclear power plant.

 They warn that in its current form, the bill threatens both national security and the taxpayer.
 At the same time, environmental groups claim that rather than helping the Czech energy transition, the bid to expand the nuclear fleet is holding back decarbonization.